ahmedraza90/substrate-bridge-template/practices/import.md

 This is a **beautiful example** of Rust's intelligent module system working behind the scenes!
 The language is designed to minimize boilerplate while maintaining type safety.

 Your setup works because Rust **automatically resolves** types through the module hierarchy and dependency system.
 Pretty elegant, right? 🎯

+4. Re-exports (pub use)

+A shortcut to make items from a module available at the crate root.

+Example:

+pub mod animals {
+    pub struct Dog;
+}

+// Re-export
+pub use animals::*;

+Now you can do:

+use crate::Dog;              // ✅ shortcut
+use crate::animals::Dog;     // ✅ still works
+If you don't re-export, you can still use those items, but you must use the full path, like crate::mod::Item.

+crate refers to the current crate (the whole Rust package, which is your pallet).